Designations Congruent with Things: Chapter 26

 Newton sighs.
 “I am an authority figure.”

-“Yes,” Hermann says comfortingly.
+“Oh yes,” Hermann says comfortingly.
 “I’ve always considered you as such.”

-“You could literally kill insects and preserve them for millions of years in that kind of sarcasm,” Newton says appreciatively.
+“You could kill insects and preserve them for millions of years in that kind of sarcasm,” Newton says appreciatively.

 “Thank you,” Hermann replies.
 “You didn’t answer my question.”

 “Yes,” Hermann says.
-“I suppose you’re correct.
-Though I’m not sure I condone your phrasing.”
+“I suppose you’re correct, though I’m not sure I condone your phrasing.”

 “Good,” Newton replies.
 “Let’s try to stay two different people, what do you say?”